-- 5. Disconnect the air spring and shock absorber at lower connections on both roadside and curbside. - 6.
-Disconnect the height control valve (HCV) linkage at lower connection. - NOTE: The SAF-HOLLAND® Bushing Service Tool, Part No. 50544015 (Figure 18) is available to ease removal and replacement of bushings.
-Contact your SAF-HOLLAND® distributor or Parts Manual for details. - 7.
-Raise the axle approximately 2" (51 mm) and support it with jack stands and remove the wheel chocks.
+- 5. Disconnect air spring and shock absorber at lower connections on both roadside and curbside. - 6.
+Disconnect the height control valve (HCV) linkage at lower connection.

+NOTE: The SAF-HOLLAND Bushing Service Tool, Part No. 50544015 (Figure 18) is available to ease removal and replacement of bushings.
+Contact the SAF-HOLLAND distributor or Parts Manual for details.

+7. Raise the axle approximately 2" (51 mm) and support it with jack stands and remove wheel chocks.

-Failure to properly support the axle during maintenance could create a crush hazard, which if not avoided, could result in death or serious injury.
+Failure to properly support axle during maintenance could create a crush hazard, which if not avoided, could result in death or serious injury.

-- 8. Remove the tires. - 9.
-Disconnect the front pivot connection fasteners and discard (Figure 19). - 10.
-Rotate the equalizing beams down.
-Make sure the equalizing beams are supported by jack stands.
+- 8. Remove the tires. - Disconnect front pivot connection fasteners and discard (Figure 19). - 10.
+Rotate equalizing beams down.
+Make sure equalizing beams are supported by jack stands.